This page explains how regional clusters work. To learn how to create a regional cluster, refer to Creating a Cluster.

 can be rebalanced manually or using the cluster autoscaler.

 - Resilience from single zone failure.
-Because regional clusters are available across a region rather than a single zone within a region, if a single zone goes down, your Kubernetes control plane and your resources are not impacted.
+Regional clusters are available across a region rather than a single zone within a region.
+If a single zone becomes unavailable, your Kubernetes control plane and your resources are not impacted.

 - Zero downtime master upgrades and reduced downtime from master failures.
-By using a high availability control plane, your control plane’s availability is unaffected, even during upgrades.
+Regional clusters provide a high availability control plane, so you can access your control plane even during upgrades.

 Persistent storage in regional clusters

 Persistent storage disks are zonal resources.
-When you add persistent storage to your cluster, unless a zone is specified, Kubernetes Engine assigns the disk to a single zone.
-Kubernetes Engine chooses the zone at random.
+When you add persistent storage to your cluster, unless a zone is specified, GKE assigns the disk to a single zone.
+GKE chooses the zone at random.
 When using a StatefulSet, the provisioned persistent disks for each replica are spread across zones.

 Once a persistent disk is provisioned, any Pods referencing the disk are scheduled to the same zone as the disk.